chenghongbo/unix_notes/MarkDowns/gcp.md

 ## overview

--- global resources include preconfigured disk images, disk snapshots, and networks -- Some resources can be accessed only by resources that are located in the same region.
-These regional resources include static external IP addresses
+-- global resources include:
+	preconfigured disk images
+	disk snapshots
+	networks
+	instance templates
+	VPC network
+	Firewalls
+	Routes

+-- regional resources include
+	static external IP addresses
+	subnets
+	Regional managed instance groups
+-- zonal resources include
+	VM instances and their types
+	disks
+	Zonal managed instance groups
--- Other resources can be accessed only by resources that are located in the same zone.
-These zonal resources include VM instances, their types, and disks.
+-- Regional resources can be used by any resources in that region, regardless of zone, while zonal resources can only be used by other resources in the same zone
+-- Notice that each region is independent of other regions and each zone is isolated from other zones in the same region.
+-- Certain resources, such as static IPs, images, firewall rules, and VPC networks, have defined project-wide quota limits and per-region quota limits.

 ## projects